kintsugi-programmer/KintsugiStack/FULLSTACK_WEBDEV/README.md

 const age = 30;        // Constant variable that cannot be reassigned var isStudent = true;  // Older way to declare variables, function-scoped
 ```
+- let, const helps to make code more stricter, when used logically correctly
+- deprecated
+  - disapproved / "don't use it"
+  - Something that's still tolerated or accepted to support already written code , but it's not recommended or highly discouraged
+- keywords
+  - reserved words in JS not to use as var name
+---

 - Assignment
 Create a variable for each of the following: your favorite color, your height in centimeters, and whether you like pizza.
 Use appropriate variable declarations (let, const, or var).
 Try logging it using console.log
 - 2. Data types